Kernochan Center for Law,

 The Kernochan Center for Law, Media and the Arts was established to contribute to a broader understanding of the legal aspects of creative works of authorship, including their dissemination and use.

-Upcoming from the Kernochan Center:
+Currently from the Kernochan Center:

 News from the Kernochan Center:

 July 1: June Besek selected as incoming Chair of the IPL Section of the ABA.

 June 24-25: Jane Ginsburg took part in a conference on public international law and IP, sponsored by Humboldt University.

 June 21-22, 2019: Jane Ginsburg participated in a conference in Berlin organized by the International Law Association to produce guidelines on intellectual property and private international law in transnational litigation.

 May 23, 2019: Building a Responsible Art Market: The Kernochan Center co-hosted a conference on the latest regulatory developments affecting the art market and the practicalities of art transaction risk management.

 May, 2019: Jane Ginsburg took part in the Columbia-Tokyo University exchange program, teaching four classes on US copyright law.

 April 26, 2019: Jane Ginsburg participated on a panel with Judge Pierre Leval on fair use.